 I can understand why personal experience is difficult to describe to other people.
 It’s impossible to enter someone else’s mind.
 Each person sees the world differently.
 For a small child a short trip to another city may seem like a trip to another planet.
 An hour in solitude may seem like years of solitary confinement.
 As adults we are often quick to dismiss other people’s feelings and define them as “exaggerations”.
 I’m not expecting you to believe me.
 I am a rather skeptical person by nature and I have often questioned my own experiences.
 Even though I have been practicing magick for years I had some serious doubts regarding the existence of the so called “energies” (like say Reiki).
 I was keen to believe it was a power of suggestion that made these thing appear real.
 I read lots about the placebo effect and how strange it could be.
 So even though I could feel and sometimes see the “energies” I often considered these experiences to be mind tricks of some kind.

 In case of the kundalini awakening all my doubts were wiped in an instant.
-Kundalini is a physical experience, as real as the “real” get get.
+Kundalini is a physical experience, as real as the “real” can get.
 You’re experiencing physical changes in your body and your mind has no control over it.
-In my case the symptoms included euphoria, feeling energized, no need for food or sleep and occasional hallucinations among other things.
+In my case symptoms included euphoria, feeling energized, no need for food or sleep and occasional hallucinations among other things.
 They felt almost like some super powers.
 It felt as though my body was plugged into a never ending supply of energy, the energy of life.
 It felt great and on some level I felt like a child happy to receive a new toy.
 It was the psychological aspect of it that proved difficult…

 I find it hard to move onto the next bit without making a small detour to the meaning of karma.
 Karma is one of the most misunderstood terms in the western world.
 My 1.5 years membership on the Chaos Magick internet forum taught me that the very word karma is a massive taboo for many.
 I have made an attempt to explain karma in the series of blogs I wrote a few years ago.
 I admit they are badly written and I would like to improve them at some point.
 However I suspect some people won’t even make an attempt read them.
 As soon as they see the word karma in there, their inner fnord will blank the whole content.
 I’ve seen this happening before.
 I am trying to come up with a new word to replace the word karma.
 In a meantime I need to stick with it.
 I attach a link to my previous blogs on karma here and here.